zeixcom/ui-element/docs-src/pages/about-community.md

 ## Getting Involved

 UIElement is **an open-source project**, and contributions are always welcome!
-Whether you’re **reporting bugs, improving documentation, or suggesting features**, here’s how you can help:
+Whether you’re **reporting bugs, improving documentation, or suggesting features**, here's how you can help:

 * ✅ [Open an Issue](https://github.com/zeixcom/ui-element/issues) – Report bugs or suggest features.
 * ✅ [Submit a Pull Request](https://github.com/zeixcom/ui-element/blob/main/CONTRIBUTING.md) – Help improve UIElement by fixing issues or adding new features.